Stapleton, Staten Island: 19th century

 The neighborhood was the site of the farm where Cornelius Vanderbilt grew up, at the location of the present-day Paramount Theater building on Bay Street (the theater itself having closed in the early 1980s).
 In the early 19th century it became the commercial center of Southfield Township.
 In 1832 William J. Staples, a merchant from Manhattan for whom the neighborhood is named, as well as Minthorne Tompkins, the son of Vice President Daniel D. Tompkins, acquired land from the Vanderbilts and laid out the streets.
 Staples and Tompkins started a ferry service from the neighborhood waterfront to Manhattan and began advertising their new village in 1836.

 Seaman's Retreat, a hospital for sailors entering New York Harbor, opened in 1832 and later became Bayley Seton Hospital, the largest employer in the neighborhood until the Sisters of Charity, an order of Roman Catholic nuns which operated the facility, closed it in 2004.
 (The property is sometimes reckoned as being in Clifton, Stapleton's neighbor to the south.)
 It was also for many years the site of a United States Public Health Service hospital.

 The neighborhood was the location of several springs which led to the establishment of several German-American breweries in the middle 19th century.
 The last brewery closed in 1963.

 In 1884, Stapleton was incorporated as the village of Edgewater.
 The old Village Hall still stands, located in Tappen Park.
 In 1884, the Staten Island Railway extended its track from the neighborhood northward to St. George, with a stop at Stapleton station.
 Direct ferry service from the neighborhood to Manhattan was halted two years later in 1886.

-20th century
+20th and 21st centuries

 Between 1929 and 1931, Stapleton had its own NFL pro football team, the Staten Island Stapletons.
 In their last two years they were known as the Staten Island Stapes.
 This professional American football team was founded in 1915 and played in the National Football League from 1929 to 1932.
 Jack Shapiro, who was a blocking back for the Stapletons, was the shortest player in NFL history.

 In 1963, I.S.49, which sits across from the Stapleton Houses, opened.
 The Houses, a housing project sponsored by the State of New York, had opened two years earlier; at eight stories high, its buildings are the tallest within any such project on Staten Island, and is the largest New York City Housing Authority project in the borough.

+In 2016, a 900-apartment housing complex named Urby opened on the site of the former Stapleton Homeport.
+The city government announced the North Shore Action Plan in 2023, which included various improvements in St. George, Tompkinsville, and Stapleton.
+In Stapleton, these would include a promenade, the Stapleton Beacon development project, and the redevelopment of another site on Front Street.
+Work on the promenade began in September 2024.
+The next year, city officials announced that a mixed-use development with 500 apartments would be built on part of the Stapleton Homeport site, next to Urby.